nitrictech/docs/docs/collections.md

 {% /tab %}
 {% /tabs %}

-You can also query common subcollections across multiple documents when they have the same name.
+You can also query common sub-collections across multiple documents when they have the same name.

-> This subcollection reference is only queryable, since it's really an aggregate of all `States` subcollections across all `Countries` documents. i.e. Query every state in every country.
+> This sub-collection reference is only queryable, since it's really an aggregate of all `States` sub-collections across all `Countries` documents. i.e. Query every state in every country.

 For example, to query every state from every country, you can use the following code.